 The first part of the General section is dedicated to the Product Information and the Build Settings.
 You should fill in the Product information, which includes the projects Display Name, its Package information, which consists of a Domain, Company and Product.
 The package information can only be made up of letters from A-Z and numbers 0-9, with no symbols or other special characters at all, nor should it have uppercase characters.
 These details will then be used to generate a Package ID with the format "com.company.myappname".NOTE: If you have already set up the Android target Game Options, you can click the "Sync from Android" button at the top to transfer the relevant information from the Android target to the Amazon Fire.

-The Target SDK, however, has nothing to do with how your app is compiled or what APIs you can utilize.
-The Target SDK indicates that you have tested your app on (up to and including) the version you specify.
-This is simply to give the Amazon Fire OS an idea of how it should handle your app in terms of OS features.
+The Target SDK indicates that you have tested your app on (up to and including) the version you specify here.
+This is simply to give the Android OS an idea of how it should handle your app in terms of OS features.
 For all practical purposes, most apps are going to want to set Target SDK to the latest released version of the API (as used by the Compile SDK setting).
-This will ensure your app looks as good as possible on the most recent Amazon Fire devices.
+This will ensure your app looks as good as possible on the most recent Android devices.

 The Minimum SDK version is the minimum API level that will run your project.
-This is set to 9 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.
+From August 2018 Google has made API level 26 the required minimum, but if you add extensions then they may require a higher minimum API level.

 The second part of the General section covers the different Orientations that your game can be run on for the best user experience.
 The available options are: